FAQs

 CASS (Collision Avoidance Sonar System), FLS (Forward Looking Sonar), and OAS (Obstacle Avoidance Sonar) are all names which can be used interchangeably when describing a sonar system which looks ahead and is used for navigation.
 Although there are many products on the market with these names, only FarSounder's products are capable of creating a complete 3D image ahead of the vessel at navigationally significant ranges with a single ping.

-In order to display the aforementioned vessel's status information and locate the vessel on the electronic chart, NMEA inputs are required.
 NMEA information is passed into the software via the user interface computer's COM port.
 If your computer only has USB, a serial to USB converter can be used.
 If you wish to read multiple NMEA streams with one COM port, a NMEA multiplexer can be used.
 Some multiplexers even have a built in USB converter.
-Though NMEA inputs are not required, we generally recommend using them for a better user interface experience.